tensorflow/tensorflow/tensorflow/contrib/slim/README.md

 TF-Slim is a lightweight library for defining, training and evaluating complex models in TensorFlow.
-Components of tf-slim can be freely mixed with native Tensorflow, as well as other frameworks, such as tf.contrib.learn.
+Components of tf-slim can be freely mixed with native TensorFlow, as well as other frameworks, such as tf.contrib.learn.

 ## Usage
 ```python